 - If you are sending ACT scores, you can send them to one CSU campus, and then later you will need to use the ACT Score Manager function within your CSU Mentor account to send those scores to other campuses.

-Magellan has a few workshops coming up this month – join us to get a head-start on – or finishing touch to – your college essays and applications!
+Magellan has group workshops in addition to one-on-one counseling throughout the summer and fall – join us to get a head-start on – or finishing touch to – your college essays and applications!